-You should send in the Original Surety Bond.
-If you work for a company which has a company surety bond which names you as a covered employee (and you are not an official of that company) your company will send in the original surety bond and you would then send in a copy of the company surety bond that names you as a covered employee.
+- Power of Attorney to the Board office.
+If you work for a company which has a company surety bond which names you as a covered employee (and you are not an official of that company) your company should send in the original surety bond and you would send in a copy of the company surety bond that names you as a covered employee.

 Surety Bond (Individual and Corporate)